pattern-lab/patternlab-php/README.md

 ## More Documentation

-Obviously the reason to install Pattern Lab is more than the install process.
-[Check out the documentation](https://patternlab.io/docs/) to learn about how to use patterns, how to modify the data used to populate your patterns, and about some advanced features.
+Obviously Pattern Lab is deeper than the install process.
+[Check out the documentation](https://patternlab.io/docs/) to learn about how to use patterns, how to modify the data used to populate those patterns, and about some advanced features.

 ## Migrating from Pattern Lab 1 to Pattern Lab 2